Snowshoe Cats Explained

 Quick facts about snowshoe cats

-2. They have a distinctive appearance: Snowshoe cats have a short, glossy coat that is usually white with dark markings on their face, ears, legs, and tail.
-They are known for their distinctive white paws, which give them their name.
+2. Snowshoe cats have a short, glossy coat colorpoint markings on their face, ears, legs, and tail and inverted “V” shaped white spotting on their muzzle.
+These cats are known for their distinctive white paws, which give them their name.

-3. They have blue eyes: Snowshoe cats have bright blue eyes that are typically larger and rounder than those of other cat breeds.
+3. Snowshoe cats always have blue eyes that are typically larger and rounder than those of other cat breeds.

-4. They are intelligent and active: Snowshoe cats are known for their intelligence and are generally very active and playful.
+4. Snowshoe cats are known for their intelligence and are generally very active and playful.
 They enjoy interacting with their caregivers and playing with toys.

-5. They are generally good with children and other pets: Snowshoe cats are known for their sweet disposition and are generally good with children and other pets.
+5. Snowshoe cats are known for their sweet disposition and are generally good with children and other pets.

 References